Transform Ordinary Carrots Into An Elegant, Vegan, Gluten-Free Side Dish!

 If you have a small pile of carrots and have been wondering what on earth to do with them, you don’t need to puzzle any longer.
 We have discovered an easy way to turn them into a side dish worthy of a plate in a gourmet restaurant.

-🐶 WE GOT YOU 10% OFF ALL V-DOG VEGAN DOG FOOD AND TREATS!🐾
+🐶 HEY!
+WE GOT YOU 10% OFF ALL V-DOG VEGAN DOG FOOD AND TREATS!🐾

 Note: This recipe was inspired by simpleveganblog.
 Much credit must go to this excellent website, but we added our own touches (mainly, the substitution of agave for maple syrup, which worked great!)

-The Happy Gluten-Free Vegan and Vegan Costco group are always free.
-No annoying pop-up videos or ads, but it does cost us money to maintain the site and Facebook group, so if you've received value from the group or this site, won't you please leave a tip?
+The Happy Gluten-Free Vegan is always free, with no annoying pop-up videos or ads, but it does cost us money out of our pocket to keep the site going (over 12 years so far!), so if you've received value from us, won't you please leave a tip?

 Thank you! ❤️